 If you've never heard of water harvesting, it's a way to collect and store rainwater for future use.
 Some people set up water harvesting systems to water their gardens or supplement household plumbing, like toilets.

 Harvesting water can be a sustainable and cost-effective way to supplement your water supply.
-It seems like a great idea here in Arizona, where we deal with low rainfall and limited groundwater resources all across the state.
+It seems like a great idea in Arizona, where we have low rainfall and limited groundwater resources.

 But is it Legal to Harvest Water in Arizona?